151 Montague Street 2nd Floor Brooklyn NY 11201 Suite B

-You don’t need to be in shape to try Jiu Jitsu, you will get in shape by doing Jiu Jitsu.
-Our coaches will keep you safe and provide plenty of hands-on experience.
+You don’t need to be in shape to start.
+You get in shape by doing it.
+Our system is built for modern life: safe, structured, and technically elite.

-At Brooklyn Heights Jiu Jitsu, whether you’re stepping onto the mat for the very first time or refining an advanced game, you’ll find a community that pushes you to grow while supporting your journey.
-We challenge every student to adapt, persevere, and continuously improve through dedication and consistency.
+At Brooklyn Heights Jiu Jitsu, whether you’re stepping on the mats for the first time or refining an advanced game, you’ll find a community that prioritizes technical precision and mutual growth.
+We provide a high-level environment where the focus is on safe, structured, and intellectually engaging training.

 Brazilian Jiu Jitsu–The Art of Control